Memorable Manitobans: Robert Walter “Pat” Paterson (1876-1936)

 “Brig.
 Gen. Paterson dies; was organizer and first Fort Gary Horse leader,” Winnipeg Tribune, 26 March 1936, page 3.

-We thank Pat Benham Norrena and Jack Patriarche for providing additional information used here.
+We thank Pat Benham Norrena, Jack Patriarche, and Nathan Kramer for providing additional information used here.

 This page was prepared by Gordon Goldsborough.